rcw3bb/query-ai/README.md

 ```

 ### Asking a question based on the context in the database
-Queries the stored context to find answers to the provided question.
+Query the stored context to find answers to the provided question.

 #### Endpoint